neilellis/weave_multicast_tutorial/blog_post.md

 Running Multicast on a Public Cloud
 ===================================

-A little background on [Multicast](http://en.wikipedia.org/wiki/IP_multicast) is worthwhile.
+A little background on [Multicast](http://en.wikipedia.org/wiki/IP_multicast) is worthwhile, before we start.

 Multicast allows you to broadcast packets to multiple recipients via a known logical address.
 The address you are sending packets to is a logical destination and is not tied to any piece of hardware.
 Any device can then listen to that address and receive messages sent to it.

-Wait a minute!
-I hear you cry, that's pub/sub - yes boys and girls it's a Layer 2 pub/sub protocol.
+This is publish/subscribe (or pub/sub) at the network (Layer 2) level, which facilitates amongst other things auto-discovery of service.
+In fact this is how Apple's 'it just works' networking, [Bonjour](http://www.apple.com/support/bonjour/) works.

-But it's not all fruit cake and lollipops I'm afraid, you see something has to manage the logical addresses, and that would be your routers.
+But it's not all fruit cake and lollipops I'm afraid, something has to manage those logical addresses, and that would be your routers.
 Each of which can easily be incorrectly configured and all of which is vulnerable to Denial of Service.
 It's because of these concerns that multicast has had very patchy adoption.

-If you're a Mac user you may have come across the problems that [Bonjour](http://www.apple.com/support/bonjour/) has with a partitioned network, i.e. it doesn't "just work".
+If you're a Mac user you may have come across these problems yourself for example [Bonjour](http://www.apple.com/support/bonjour/) doesn't work across a partitioned network, i.e. it doesn't "just work".
 This means that iTunes and other pieces of OS X software don't see each other.
-This is because something on your network is not forwarding the multicast packets, usually a wireless router.
+This is because something on your network is not forwarding the multicast packets correctly, usually a wireless router.

 Okay, so that's the problems.
 Now for the advantages.
 If you have a working multicast environment, apps can discover each other and you get [Zero-configuration networking](http://en.wikipedia.org/wiki/Zero-configuration_networking) without the need for setting up single point of failure software to discover your services through.
 It's a flexible solution that takes the concerns away from the application stack and places it into the network stack where it belongs.